September 2, 2020

 JAXA’s first commercial service initiative!

-Selected as the commercial operator for the satellite deployment service on the Japanese “Kibo” module on the ISS
+Selected as the commercial operator for the smallsatellite deployment service from the ISS Kibo

-Selected as the single commercial provider for the utilization of the IVA-replaceable Small Exposed Experiment Platform (i-SEEP) by JAXA.
+Selected as the sole commercial operator for the utilization of the IVA-replaceable Small Exposed Experiment Platform (i-SEEP) on ISS Kibo

-Selected as the exclusive service provider for the piggyback satellite launch opportunities using H-IIA and H3 launch vehicles.
+Selected as the sole commercial operator for the piggyback satellite launch opportuniews using H-IIA/H3 launch vehicles

 Space BD runs the first Japanese platform website “Space for space” for space utilization!